Copper in biology: Fetuses, infants, and children

-Human milk is relatively low in copper, and the neonate's liver stores falls rapidly after birth, supplying copper to the fast-growing body during the breast feeding period.
+Human milk is relatively low in copper, and the neonate's liver stores fall rapidly after birth, supplying copper to the fast-growing body during the breast feeding period.
 These supplies are necessary to carry out such metabolic functions as cellular respiration, melanin pigment and connective tissue synthesis, iron metabolism, free radical defense, gene expression, and the normal functioning of the heart and immune systems in infants.

 Since copper availability in the body is hindered by an excess of iron and zinc intake, pregnant women prescribed iron supplements to treat anemia or zinc supplements to treat colds should consult physicians to be sure that the prenatal supplements they may be taking also have nutritionally-significant amounts of copper.

 When newborn babies are breastfed, the babies' livers and the mothers' breast milk provide sufficient quantities of copper for the first 4–6 months of life.
 When babies are weaned, a balanced diet should provide adequate sources of copper.

 Cow's milk and some older infant formulas are depleted in copper.
 Most formulas are now fortified with copper to prevent depletion.

 Most well-nourished children have adequate intakes of copper.
 Health-compromised children, including those who are premature, malnourished, have low birth weights, develop infections, and who experience rapid catch-up growth spurts, are at elevated risk for copper deficiencies.
 Fortunately, diagnosis of copper deficiency in children is clear and reliable once the condition is suspected.
 Supplements under a physician's supervision usually facilitate a full recovery.